Diving in the Seychelles

 If it is marine megafauna you are wishing to scuba dive with, then the best season to visit is Whaleshark season in the Seychelles which is between August and November, with sightings peaking in October.

-The Seychelles is a haven for divers, home to world's largest raised Coral Atoll and a UNESCO World heritage site offering scuba diving suitable for all levels.
+The Seychelles is a haven for divers, home to world's largest raised Coral Atoll and a UNESCO World Heritage site, offering scuba diving suitable for all levels.
 There are a variety of shallow reefs which are perfect for novice divers such as The Vista Bay Rocks.
 However, if it is the wrecks and drop-offs you want to explore it is advisable to complete your PADI advanced diver so you are qualified, some of the wrecks are below 30meters such as the Ennerdale.
 Dive courses are available making the Seychelles the perfect place to improve your diving.

 Whale sharks feed in the top ocean layer, therefore both novice and experienced divers can enjoy the experience of scuba diving with these beautiful fish.

 Numerous airlines fly to the Seychelles, including Air Seychelles, Emirates airways, Kenya airways, flights leave from international airports across the globe landing at the international airport located on Mahe Island.
-Seychelles liveaboards to take you diving in the Seychelles are available from Mahe Port.
+Seychelles liveaboards to take you diving are available from Mahe Port.
 Other liveaboards depart from Praslin, reaching Praslin is easy as there are more than 20 daily flights between Mahe and Praslin islands, these islands are also connected by catamaran, which takes about 45 minutes.
 Make sure to book in advance, from these liveaboard departure points the Seychelles underwater world is yours to explore.